RayChu92/uclamath204/content/syllabus_docs/_index.md

 ## Weekly Quizzes

 Starting in week 2, you will have a quiz on **Wednesday** except for during the midterm week.
 This quiz will be in the first 10 minutes of the lecture and will consist of a random problem chosen from the previous homework.
 In general, there will be no makes up for the quizzes.
 However, exceptions can be made based on the circumstances.
 And the two lowest quiz score will be dropped.
+If you do poorly on the quiz, then we need to have a one on one meeting.

 ## Group Homework